SPP7.2 Precinct Design was gazetted and became operational on 19 February 2021.

 State Planning Policy 7.2: Precinct Design: the lead policy to guide the preparation and evaluation of planning proposals for areas that require a high level of planning and design focus due to their complexity - such as planned infill development, activity centre designation or areas with certain values such as heritage or local character.

 State Planning Policy 7.2: Precinct Design Guidelines: builds upon the 10 Design Principles contained in State Planning Policy 7.0 - Design of the Built Environment by introducing the concept of design review into precinct planning through six performance-based design elements.

 State Planning Policy 7.2: Precinct Plan Manner and Form: is the interim guidance on the manner and form in which a precinct structure plan and local development plan is prepared under Precinct Design.
 Precinct plans are a new instrument in the planning system, so it is necessary to provide the manner and form by which they are prepared as approved by the Western Australian Planning Commission.
 The interim guidance outlines the sections of content for both plan types and what information needs to be included in each section.

-For the final part of Design WA - Stage Two, the Department is undertaking reviews of draft State Planning Policy 4.2 Activity Centres (out for public comment until 3 March 2021 https://consultation.dplh.wa.gov.au/) and the proposed State Planning Policy 7.1 Neighbourhood Design (review of Liveable Neighbourhoods), to be released for advertising in 2021.
+For the final part of Design WA - Stage Two, the Department is undertaking reviews of draft State Planning Policy 4.2 Activity Centres (out for public comment until 3 March 2021 https://consultation.dplh.wa.gov.au/) and the proposed State Planning Policy 7.1 Neighbourhood Design (review of Liveable Neighbourhoods).

 What is Precinct Design?